HuidaeCho/grav-plugin-markdown-yalinker/README.md

-# Markdown Yet Another Linker
+# Grav Plugin: Markdown Yet Another Linker

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Markdown Yet Another Linker** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Adds the ability to create links with less typing in Markdown